bdougie/blog/source/posts/2017-01-30-stacks-in-go.md

 I previously implemented a simple data structure to keep track of individuals entering and leaving an amusement park ride line, I outlined the assignment in my [previous post](/posts/2016/08/23/learn-computer-science-with-go).
 This was pretty trivial to do using Slices in Go, but thanks to my discoveries I realize there are other data structures than Arrays in Computer Science.

 From my experience during 3 years of web development, I have never come across the term **Stack**.
 My day to day work mostly uses larger frameworks in Ruby and JavaScript.
-All the implementation details are usually decided for me, which makes it no mistery why I never came across this term.
+All the implementation details are usually decided for me, which makes it no mystery why I never came across this term.

 ## Stack